 When should screening for colorectal cancer begin?

-In general, screening for colorectal cancer should begin at the age of 45, when the risk for developing colorectal polyps and cancer starts to increase.
-However, if you have a personal or a family history of colorectal polyps or cancer, screening may need to begin before age 45.
+The American Cancer Society recommends that people at average risk of colorectal cancer start regular screening at age 45.
+Other experts recommend regular screening in average risk individuals to start no later than at age 50.
+However, if you have a personal or a family history of colorectal polyps or cancer, or inflammatory bowel disease, screening may need to begin before age 45.
 Men and women should undergo screening since colorectal polyps and cancer affect both genders.
 Ask your healthcare provider what age is best to start your screening based on your personal risk factors.

 What if I have a family history of colorectal cancer?